Posted By TeckWrap Craft On February 04, 2023

 The next step is to use your lint roller to run over the print surface of the garment.
 It is important to remove lint or dust on the garment before sublimating.
 Why?
 Two things might happen:

-- Specks of dust will also be permanently heat pressed onto the garment and will look like light blue streaks of print.
-It could not be seen from afar.
-But when you look closely, it can be seen clearly.
+- Specks of dust will also be permanently heat-pressed onto the garment and will look like light blue streaks of print.

-- If you sublimate over the lint (loose fibers of the cloth), the sublimation ink will transfer on the lint, and not to the garment.
-So as you remove the lint, it will leave a white line (an unprinted part).
-This will be visible even from afar.
+- If you sublimate over the lint, the sublimation ink will transfer over it, and not to the garment.
+When you remove the lint later, you will see tiny unprinted lines on the shirt.

 Follow The Recommended Heat Press Settings